-"Aspirin causes bleeding, in particular it causes mucous bleeding, GI bleeding, urinary bleeding," Harrington said.
-"There have now been several clinical trials, including the trials we saw this morning at TCT, where we are starting to see the aspirin being removed and leaving the ADP inhibitor alone.
+"Aspirin causes bleeding, in particular it causes mucous bleeding, GI bleeding and urinary bleeding," Harrington said.
+"There have now been several clinical trials, including the trials we saw at TCT, where we are starting to see the aspirin being removed and leaving the ADP inhibitor alone.
 This has led to less bleeding and a maintenance of the ischemic benefit."

 Watch an interview with Harrington in the VIDEO: Overview of Short DAPT in High-risk Bleeding Patients Who Receive Stents.

 The biggest of the short DAPT studies at TCT was the 9,006-patient TWILIGHT Trial, which looked at the use of ticagrelor monotherapy vs. ticagrelor with aspirin beginning at three months post percutaneous coronary intervention (PCI).

 "What we found was ticagrelor monotherapy was associated with a 45 percent reduction in clinically significant bleeds and absolutely no difference in death or myocardial infarction," said Roxana Mehran, M.D., trial principal investigator, and director of interventional cardiovascular research and clinical trials at the Zena and Michael A. Wiener Cardiovascular Institute at Mount Sinai School of Medicine.

 Watch the VIDEO: TWILIGHT Trial Shows Benefit to Ticagrelor Monotherapy After Stent Implantation — an interview with Mehran.